Radiocarbon questions?

 Radiocarbon submission instructions

-Before preparing samples for submission, please read “Instructions for First Time Submitters”.
+Before preparing samples for submission, please read “Instructions for first-time submitters”.

 If the submitting lab has done any sample preparation or pretreatment (other than physical separation, e.g., with forceps), you should also submit standards and blanks that have undergone the same preparation steps.
 Please discuss the steps with us prior to pretreatment.
 We will provide standards and blanks if unavailable to you.